Codesai/website/_posts/2017-10-21-software-craftsmanship-bcn-2017.md

 ![SCBCN17 Logo](/assets/scbcn17-logo.jpeg)

-Three weekends ago, a few colleagues from Codesai and I attended the Software Craftsmanship Barcelona 2017.
+Four weekends ago, a few colleagues from Codesai and I attended the Software Craftsmanship Barcelona 2017.
 While some of them had already come in previous years, I was a first timer and my expectations were very high.
 I have heard very positive comments from attendees to previous editions.
 For the year I lived in Barcelona, I became a member of the community and tried to attend to all the katas every Monday, where information about the event leaked little by little.
 I was lucky to get them on the first day on sale.

 I would like to thank the organisers and the community, all this anticipation and nerves for getting the tickets were well worth it.